ogivuk/learning/tdd-django/README.md

 * One of the earliest and most popular CSS frameworks, made by Twitter.
 * Facilitates designing websites for multiple platforms, such as mobile, tablets, desktops, etc.
 * Comes with a plain, uncustomised installation.
-    * Should not be used directly out-of-the-box, at least some minor changes should be made, as ​vanilla Bootstrap is instantly recognisable and a big signal to anyone in the know that no effort was made to style the website.
+    * Should not be used directly out-of-the-box, at least some minor changes should be made, as vanilla Bootstrap is instantly recognisable and a big signal to anyone in the know that no effort was made to style the website.

 ## Recommended Readings
 * [Mark Pilgrim, Dive Into Python](http://www.diveintopython.net/)